ftmkheiri24/ftmkheiri24/README.md

 * 🏙️ I use **PCSWMM/SWMM5.2** for rainfall-runoff and urban-drainage modelling.
 * 🌍 My research experience includes climate downscaling, design-storm development, urbanization scenarios, and hydrological modelling.
 * 🗺️ I use **ArcGIS, QGIS, Google Earth Engine, and Sentinel-1 imagery** for watershed and flood-related spatial analysis.
-* 🐍 I am developing my skills in **Python, machine learning, and hydrological time-series analysis**.
+* 🐍 I am developing my skills in **Python and machine learning for streamflow prediction**.
 * 📄 I have two first-author manuscripts: one under review and one submitted.

 ---